 Ecological Risk Assessment

-An ecological risk assessment includes 3 phases:
+An ecological risk assessment includes three phases, but begins with Planning:

 - Phase 1 - Problem Formulation

 The risk assessor(s) gathers information to determine which plants and animals are or might be at risk and in need of protection.
 Based on the Planning results, they specify:

 - the scope of the assessment in time and space;

 - the endpoints to be evaluated (e.g., continued existence of a fishery population, fish species diversity in lakes, sustainable forest habitat); and

 - which measures, models, and type of data will be used to assess risks to those endpoints.

 - Phase 2 - Analysis